Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 Focusing helps you do more in less time.
 Although it sounds easy, it cannot be easy to practice.
 The Pomodoro technique is a great way to increase your attention span the next time you have trouble paying attention.

 This timing method can train your brain to stay on task for shorter periods.
-Here’s how it works.
+Here’s how to stay focused:

 • Start your timer for 25 seconds and get to work.